This one is written for Saudi Arabian Airlines in Manila. Please, please, please put me on your no-fly list.

 I put it around my waist and argued that technically I met all of the requirements because my ankles were covered.
 The sleep sheet was bigger than most standard wedding dresses but no bumbling children would carry the train of this wreck.
 I was brighter than a blue Christmas ornament.

-Representing Saudi Arabian Airlines
+Representing Saudi Arabian Airlines in Manila

 After receiving a reluctant approval of my new silk attire, a member of management told me that I had to continue wearing the sheet around the main airport hall.
 Meanwhile, behind me, people were milling around in shorts, miniskirts, and whatever else they felt inclined to wear.
 Flesh was on cheap display.
 After all, this was Southeast Asia; it was around 90 degrees Fahrenheit outside.